Getting Started#

 Using cuMotion from C++#

-cuMotion makes use of the following libraries internally:
+cuMotion uses the following libraries internally:

 Please see the NOTICE file for attributions and licenses pertaining to these components.

 The only library that must be installed separately is Eigen.
-Under Debian or Ubuntu, it may be installed as follows:

 sudo apt install -y libeigen3-dev